 Asbestos, Mass Torts, and the Largest Settlements

-Asbestos use decreased only after the Environmental Protection Agency’s (EPA) 1970s report showed that mesothelioma and lung cancer were directly caused by asbestos exposure.
-Consequently, many states finally began to regulate and limit the use of asbestos products.
+Use of asbestos decreased only after an Environmental Protection Agency (EPA) 1970s report, which showed that mesothelioma and lung cancer were directly caused by asbestos exposure.

 According to White’s 2004 study of asbestos and mass torts, by the close of 2002 “730,000 individuals had filed lawsuits against more than 8,400 defendants, and the total amount that defendants and insurers spent on resolving claims was more than $70 billion.”

-Nancy Lopez, a former Jackson County, Missouri court employee, was awarded $10 million after being exposed to asbestos during the renovations of a courthouse that occurred while she was working as a District 7 judicial administrative assistant.
+Nancy Lopez, a former Jackson County, Missouri, court employee, received $10 million after being exposed to asbestos during the renovations of a courthouse that occurred while she was working as a judicial administrative assistant.

-In 2012, Doris K. Dummit, the widow of Robert Dummit, won a settlement amount of $8 million after her husband died from mesothelioma after prolonged exposure at work.
-Ronald, a United States Navy veteran, worked around asbestos for decades while employed by Crane Co.
+In 2012, Doris K. Dummit, the widow of Robert Dummit, won a settlement of $8 million after her husband died from mesothelioma due to prolonged exposure at work.

 In 2011, a judge in Montana approved one of the largest settlements in history against the W.R.
-Grace & Co., in Libby, Montana.
-The settlement was $43 million, yet since over 1,300 former employee and contractors filed against W.R.
-Grace, the individual settlement amounts ranged from $500 to around $60,000 per plaintiff.
+Grace & Co. in Libby, Montana.
+The settlement was $43 million, and the individual settlement amounts ranged from $500 to around $60,000 per plaintiff.